Danny908/Duality/README.md

 ### Footer:

-This it's a pre-build css lass, add it into your project and make everything easier (yep it's a copy paste).
+This it's a pre-build css class, add it into your project and make everything easier (yep it's a copy paste).

 **Usage**

-Once imported the style css file from ngx-duality:
+Once imported the css file from ngx-duality:

 ```scss
  @import url('~../node_modules/ngx-duality/style/ngx-style.css');